Welcome to the Geography Program!

-Our Department offers a B.A. in Geography and the option of two concentrations: Cartography and Geographic Information Systems and Pre-Environmental Law.
-Department faculty are committed to providing exceptional learning opportunities that encourage the development of problem-solving skills and citizen engagement.
+Our Program offers a major in Geography (B.S.) and the option of an emphasis in Geospatial Science (B.S.).
+Geography faculty are committed to providing exceptional learning opportunities that encourage the development of problem-solving skills and citizen engagement.
 Students have the opportunity to work with faculty who are actively engaged in regional research projects and community service.
-The Department of Geography also hosts the West Virginia Geographic Alliance, a National Geographic funded K-12 Geography education initiative.
+The Geography Program also hosts the West Virginia Geographic Alliance, a National Geographic funded K-12 Geography education initiative.

-Check out News & Highlights for the latest in Department activities!
+Check out News & Highlights for the latest in Geography Program activities!

 Relevant and Interdisciplinary - Geography is a dynamic discipline that provides students with an understanding of the interrelationships between people and their cultural and physical environments.
-Students with varied interests in the natural and social sciences can find a home in the Department of Geography.
+Students with varied interests in the natural and social sciences can find a home in the Geography Program.

 For more information about the academic discipline of Geography, graduate school, or career opportunities, contact our faculty or visit the American Association of Geographers (AAG) or the Southeastern Division of AAG (SEDAAG).